choreonoid/choreonoid-doc/en/plugin-development/ode-plugin.rst

                if(p != impl->crawlerLinks.end()){
                    crawlerlink = p->second;
                }
-               // Check whether the contacted link is a crawler type.
+               // Check whether the contacted link is a pseudo-continuous track.
-               // (Currently, contact between crawler links is not assumed.)
+               // (Currently, contact between pseudo-continuous track links is not assumed.)
                ..............................
            }
            for(int i=0; i < numContacts; ++i){